Monday, September 25, 2023

 If you see any algae or other build-up on the plant, use an old toothbrush to help remove it.

-Step 4: Finish cleaning
+Step 4: Finish Cleaning

 Rinse the plant with clean water and place it back in the aquarium.
+Carry out this routine monthly or whenever required.

 Another way to clean plastic aquarium plants is by boiling them in water.
 This method is especially effective if the plant is covered in algae.
 Boiling plastic aquarium plants is a quick and easy way to clean them and make them look new again.